jimsnab/go-lane/README.md

 - `NewNullLane` creates a lane that does not log but still has the context functionality.
   Logging is similar to `log.SetOutput(io.Discard)` - fatal errors still terminate the app.

-- `openSearchLane` is a type that implements the Lane interface for logging to OpenSearch.
+- `OpenSearchLane` is a type that implements the Lane interface for logging to OpenSearch.
 It contains methods for writing logs, flushing log buffers, and closing the lane.

 Normally the production code uses a log lane, and unit tests use a testing lane; a null lane is handy in unit tests to disable logging out of scope of the test.